salvolpe/REDHotOMOP/README.md

      > failed to solve with frontend dockerfile.v0: failed to create LLB definition: rpc error: code = Unknown desc = open /Users/sal/.docker/.token_seed: permission denied
      > ERROR: Service 'keycloak' failed to build
     ```
+* In order to access the Redmatch interface, you will need an account.
+To do so, after the Docker containers are running, navigate to http://localhost:10001/auth/admin/master/console/#/realms/Aehrc/users and add a new user.
+  * After you have a user, you can login at http://localhost:8888
 # Installation
 * (TBD) Clone this repository and install with the External Modules directions from REDCap